At a big IT event, I asked, “If you care about storage management, raise your hand.” I saw a smattering of hands.

 - You choose local storage.
 When the node goes away, so does your storage.
 One day you shut down the node to save money.
 You lost all your data.
 Start over.

 - You choose block storage.
 AWS states, “Amazon EBS volumes are designed for an annual failure rate (AFR) of between 0.1% — 0.2%, where failure refers to a complete or partial loss of the volume.”
-At some point this year you’ll lose a volume.
-You lost an application’s data.
+You’ll lose a volume – i.e. an application’s data.
 Start over.

 - You choose S3 object storage.
 You chose resilient storage!
 You win! **

-** Your application can’t run with such slow performance.
+** Oops.
+Your app can’t run with slow performance.
 You lost your customers.
 Start over.

 NOTE: Backups can help.
 But you should have resilient production storage and backups.
 Backups should be your last resort, not your first option.